|

 93. laity

-in Christianity, members of a religious community that do not have the priestly responsibilities of ordained clergy
+members of a religious community who are not clergy

 94. languish